How to Build Great Relationships With Wedding Photography Clients

 First Impressions

-It‘s so important to make a good impression and this starts from the second that a couple get in touch for a quote.
+‘s so important to make a good impression and this starts from the second that a couple get in touch for a quote.
 If you’re not confident in giving them a quote immediately — if you need time to work out your pricing – take key details from them such as their name, where the service is held and where the meal and evening party will be if that’s a different venue.
-Also find out when they’d like photography, is it just the ceremony or is it a full day?
+Also find out when they’d like photography, is it the or is it a full day?

 Take an email address and number and tell them that you’ll put a quote together for them and get back to them ASAP, following up as soon as possible with a professional looking quote, preferably with more options.
 For example, they may have only asked for photography prices but you might want to include add-ons like a printed album or a wedding video.

-“I think sometimes people get a bit embarrassed by calling for a quote, especially if you have that awkward conversation where you actually can’t afford them.
-It’s nice to get an idea of what you’re going to get.
+“I think sometimes get a bit embarrassed by for a quote, especially if you have that awkward conversation where you actually can’t afford them.
+It’s to get an idea of what you’re going to get.
 You’ve got to have a price bracket because everybody budgets for a wedding, so you need to know that it falls within your budget.
 The price tags for weddings are ridiculous but it’s if you can get a decent photographer for a nice price as well, it’s good.”

 Consistency is Key